renatoaguimaraes/poc-logs-and-traces/README.md

 **Http Filter**

-Simple http filter used to create, if not exists, x-correlation-id of serives interation.
+Simple http filter used to create, if not exists, x-correlation-id of serives interactions.
 Responsible to create MDC - Mapped Diagnostic Context.

 **Http Client**